-The purpose of this paper prepared by the Electronic Banking Group (EBG) of the Basel Committee on Banking Supervision is to further the Committee's dialogue with the banking industry and supervisory community on the risk management and supervision of cross-border e-banking.
+The purpose of this paper prepared by the Electronic Banking Group (EBG) of the Basel Committee on Banking Supervision is to express supervisory expectations and guidance as to banks carrying out cross-border electronic banking activities, as well as to their home and host supervisors.

 This paper has two main areas of focus.
 The first is to identify banks' risk management responsibilities with respect to cross-border e-banking.
-This discussion supplements the Basel Committee's Risk Management Principles for Electronic Banking (May 2001) by stressing the need for banks to integrate cross-border e-banking risks into the bank's overall risk management framework.
+This discussion supplements the Basel Committee's Risk Management Principles for Electronic Banking (July 2003) by stressing the need for banks to integrate cross-border e-banking risks into the bank's overall risk management framework.
 It contains refinements to the risk management principles concerning the responsibility of banks to conduct appropriate due diligence and risk assessment, provide adequate disclosures, and establish an adequate ongoing risk management oversight process prior to engaging in cross-border e-banking.

-The second objective is to focus attention on the need for effective home country supervision of cross-border e-banking activities as well as continued international cooperation between banking supervisors regarding such activities This is essential to promote safe and sound cross-border e-banking without creating undue regulatory burden or impediments to banks' use of the Internet delivery channel to meet customer needs.
+The second objective is to focus attention on the need for effective home country supervision of cross-border e-banking activities as well as continued international cooperation between banking supervisors regarding such activities.
+This is essential to promote safe and sound cross-border e-banking without creating undue regulatory burden or impediments to banks' use of the Internet delivery channel to meet customer needs.
 Discussion on such an issue identifies the role and responsibilities of the home country banking supervisor and of local supervisors.
-Home country supervisors should satisfy themselves that their banks' due diligence, risk management, and disclosure policies and practices are adequate for the intended cross-border e-banking supervisors should consider the facts and circumstances of the cross-border e-banking activity with local residents and the effectiveness of home country supervision before making a determination as to whether they need to take action in the role of a local supervisor, and the nature of such actions.
+Home country supervisors should satisfy themselves that their banks' due diligence, risk management, and disclosure policies and practices are adequate for the intended cross-border e-banking activities.
+Further, in the exercise of their supervisory responsibilities, local banking supervisors should consider the facts and circumstances of the cross-border e-banking activity with local residents and the effectiveness of home country supervision before making a determination as to whether they need to take action in the role of a local supervisor, and the nature of such actions.